Encyclopedia … combined with a great Buyer's Guide!

 Additional properties can be relevant in various applications:

 • A high surface quality is often important in laser technology.
-The surface flatness of laser mirrors and others is often specified in wavelengths, e.g. λ / 10.
-As surface defects are largely a random phenomenon, only worst-case or statistical specifications can be given.
+The surface flatness of laser mirrors and others is often specified in wavelengths, e.g. λ / 10, at some given operation wavelength.
+As surface defects are largely a random phenomenon, worst-case or statistical specifications can be given.
 For small localized defects, it is common to give “scratch & dig” specifications according to the US standard MIL-REF-13830B: there are two numbers, quantifying the severity of scratches (shallow markings or tearings) and digs (pit-like holes) basically by a comparison of their visual appearance with those of defects in certain standard parts.
 A quality figure of simple parts could be 80-50, a commercial quality is 60-40, laser mirrors should normally have 20-10 or better, and high precision parts can have 10-5.
 There is also the standard ISO 10110-7, which also contains a more rigorous definition based on the size of defects rather than only their visual appearance.

 • For use with high-power lasers, the optical damage threshold may be of interest – particularly in conjunction with pulsed lasers, as these tend to have high peak powers.
 It is often specified for nanosecond pulses.